input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 difficult to read even without a split screen.
 We don't _enforce_ a maximum of 80 characters for this exact reason; some judgment is allowed.

+Cabal files can become quite large and unwieldy, and thus, similarly to code, it helps to have a fixed formatting convention.

+## CI

+The project MUST have CI.
+The CI MUST ensure the following:

+* All stanzas in the project compile; namely, that the equivalent of `cabal build --enable-tests --enable-benchmarks`` completes without error.
+* The formatting requirements described in 'Code formatting' are enforced.
+* The linting requirements described in 'Linting' are enforced.
+* All tests pass; namely, that the equivalent of `cabal test all` completes without error.

+### Justification

+CI is an important tool in modern software development practice.
+It ensures that reviewers don’t have to worry about machine-checkable issues, helps hold up standards, and can potentially alert us to issues that arise outside of a specific developer’s machine.
+Having the CI not only build the project, but also run its tests, can help ensure that we don’t accidentally create regressions, and also reduces reviewer cognitive load.

 # Code practices

 ## Naming